-The first time I read Matthew 5.32, I exploded with rage and threw the Bible across the room.
+The first time I read Matthew 5:32, I exploded with rage and threw the Bible across the room.

 When I calmed down, I realised that Jesus’ words in the Sermon on the Mount—“But I tell you not to divorce your wife unless she has committed some terrible sexual sin”—related to my maternal grandmother, who had an affair in 1932.

-The cumulative effect of this toxic brew of abandonment, rootlessness, sexual shame and spiritual confusion was a profound disconnection from the world.
+The cumulative effect of this toxic brew of fragmentation, abandonment, rootlessness, shame, and spiritual confusion was a profound disconnection from the world.
 The older I got, the more painful it became.
 I had to find the way out.

 Brought to Christ

 With that, life began to make sense.
 I’d felt lost for 50 years.
 I’d struggled to find my identity, personal and spiritual.
 Yet with hindsight can I see that God was always there, leading me through my brokenness, my damaged and damaging behaviour.
 There was a plan.

 And the plan brought me to Christ, through a colleague who showed me the true light of Christ through her words and deeds.
 “Caught, not taught,” she used to say.
 I caught it, and it blew my old life to pieces.

 As I dug down through the layers of trauma, I came to see the truth of Matthew 10:26: “Everything that is hidden will be found out, and every secret will be known.”